 If you need help with your writing, please access the following link: List of Good Sources for Improving your Writing and Presentations.

 Each student shall participate in a team project, with the primary objective being to link theory and practice.
 Two options are available for this assignment:

 Option A: Design and implement social change within an organization.

-A two-page executive summary of the project in both hard copy as well as electronic format, as well as written project documentation (e.g., copies of correspondence between group members and their chosen organization, e-mail and phone logs, etc.), plus copies of all reflective journals (see below), must be provided at the time of presentation.
+A two-page executive summary of the project in electronic format, as well as written project documentation (e.g., copies of correspondence between group members and their chosen organization, e-mail and phone logs, etc.), must be provided at the time of presentation.
 Written monthly project 'progress reports' will be due every two weeks.